Pursuing cruise-ship passengers’ personal-injury claims; procedure and common mistakes to avoid

 Lawyers who do not practice admiralty law may come into contact with clients who have returned from spoiled vacations with injuries and large unanticipated expenses, to say nothing of disabling conditions.
 These occurrences require careful consideration and familiarity with rules and conditions attendant to where and how harm happened, including the contracts and laws of the forums involved.
 Sometimes it is better to refer than to err, but learning the materials cited above will help lawyers become masters and commanders.

-Aksana Coone is a maritime and personal injury attorney practicing in Los Angeles, with a focus on personal injury and wrongful- death claims of cruise ship passengers and crew.
-She is a graduate of UCLA and Southwestern University School of Law.
+Aksana Coone is an Admiralty and Maritime Law Specialist practicing in Los Angeles, California with a focus on personal injury and wrongful death claims of cruise ship passengers and crew.
+Ms. Coone is a graduate of UCLA (cum laude) and Southwestern University School of Law (magna cum laude).
 She formerly represented all the major cruise lines and advised CLIA (Cruise Line International Association), cruise lines and tour operators on legal and regulatory issues, policies and procedures and international maritime conventions.
-Aksana can be reached at firstname.lastname@example.org.
+She is an active member of the American Association of Justice, and presently is the Vice Chair of the Admiralty Section.
+She is also a member of the Maritime Law Association and the Federal Bar Association, Admiralty Law Section.
+Ms. Coone can be reached at firstname.lastname@example.org.

 by the author.

 For reprint permission, contact the publisher: Advocate Magazine